Back to species list

 Conservation

-Classified as Least Concern globally due to its extremely large range and large population.
-However, the species has undergone a severe decline in the United Kingdom, with an 83% population reduction between 1995 and 2017 and a contraction in range.
-The decline is attributed to habitat loss, competition for nest holes from blue tits, and nest predation by great spotted woodpeckers, whose numbers increased fourfold over the same period.
+Classed as of least-concern by the International Union for Conservation of Nature.
+The estimated population is between 175 and 253 million mature individuals.
+The population appears to be slowly decreasing but not rapidly enough to approach vulnerability thresholds.
+In the United Kingdom, numbers declined by 83% between 1995 and 2017, with a contraction in range.
+This rapid decline is attributed to habitat loss, competition for nest holes particularly from blue tits, and nest predation by the great spotted woodpecker, whose numbers increased fourfold over the same period.

 Source: Wikipedia · CC BY-SA 3.0